Business Insurance in Poland 2026 • OC Liability, Property & Construction Cover

 Transport and Logistics

 Carriers operating in Poland and internationally need OCP (ubezpieczenie odpowiedzialności cywilnej przewoźnika) for domestic transport and OCP w ruchu międzynarodowym for cross-border haulage under the CMR convention.
 Freight forwarders need OCS.
 These are functionally mandatory — no serious shipper will hire an uninsured carrier.
+If your company also operates a vehicle fleet, fleet insurance for multiple company vehicles is another essential consideration.

 Business Insurance for Foreign-Owned Companies in Poland